kunalchugh91/job-finder/README.md

 2. Open and run the MySQLDatabaseSetup.sql file

-3. Package the project into a war mvn package
+3. Package the project into a war.
+   (mvn package)

 4. Copy the war file into tomcat webapps directory.